The phone and the Mac

 Messages — texts and email relayed from your Mac, with three suggested replies per message.
 Nothing sends until you tap Approve and send — you always see exactly what goes out.

-Memories — everything remembered, grouped by day and searchable.
+Memories — everything remembered, grouped by day and searchable: the places you told it about ("I left my bike at the north rack"), people you met, favors owed, reminders.
 With a Mac connected, the same search box also asks your files and mail.

-Settings — every switch in one place: privacy, proactive cards and alerts, the fact-checker, answer-ahead, how the Oracle wakes, and how it shows it is listening.
+Settings — every switch in one place: privacy, proactive cards and alerts, the fact-checker, answer-ahead, how Juno wakes, and how it shows it is listening.
 Plus the danger zone (erase all memories) and the Labs screens:

 - Rewind — your day as a scrollable timeline.